 Shares in privately held companies lack liquidity and thus cannot be sold, creating difficulty when taxes are owed on income recognized from stock option exercise and RSU vesting.
 To address this problem, the Tax Cuts & Jobs Act introduced an income-deferral opportunity for certain types of stock compensation at private companies.
 These "qualified equity grants" are now provided by the Section 83(i) of the tax code.

 Learn the rules for reporting stock sales on your tax return, along with costly errors to avoid if the shares you sold came from stock options, restricted stock/RSUs, stock appreciation rights, or an employee stock purchase plan.
 Among other issues, you must understand your "cost basis" to avoid overpaying your taxes.
 Running time: 8:05.

 Notable shifts in tax rates occurred in 2013 for people with high incomes.
-Part 1 surveys these important tax changes and considers their impact on planning.
-Unless or until tax reforms become effective, the rates and income thresholds covered in this article still apply.
+Part 1 surveys these important tax changes and considers their ongoing impact on planning.
+Even after the changes made by the Tax Cuts & Jobs Act in 2018, many of the rates, income thresholds, and planning ideas covered in this article still apply.

 Part 2 of this article series looks at planning strategies involving capital gains rates, the AMT, and ISOs, and considers general ideas related to income-shifting.

 This extensive IRS guide covers many topics related to reporting income and expenses from investments, including dividends (Chapter 1), capital gains (Chapter 4), and interest on loans (Chapter 3).

 The IRS tips its hand on what its agents look for in audits related to all types of stock pay to ensure compliance, whether by corporations or executives.